 Whole Village Family Resource Center

 Whole Village’s purpose is to strengthen families while building a community that supports the healthy development of all children in the community.
 Our facility serves a dual purpose in the community.
 First, we are a family resource center offering an array of family support services, some of which are provided directly by the Whole Village team with others offered by our on-campus partners, and many that are integrated and collaboratively offered.
-Second, the 13,000 sq. ft.
+Second, 13,000 sq. ft.
 Whole Village building provides community accessible meeting and program space to over 100 different groups and organizations each year.

 Whole Village Family Resource Center provides family support services using the Strengthening Families model.
 Strengthening Families is a research-informed approach to increase family strengths, enhance child development, and reduce the likelihood of child abuse and neglect.
 It is based on engaging families, programs, and communities in building five protective factors: